 Bertani’s impact on Veneto wine making, particularly in Amarone production, is so considerable that ‘Bertani’ and ‘Amarone’ are nearly synonymous.
 Their 150+ year history is dotted with groundbreaking initiatives and royal accreditation.
 While respectful of their past, Bertani strives towards innovation, using progressive techniques and equipment allied with extensive experience and a deeply felt respect for tradition to provide wines of uncompromising quality.TERROIR & VINTAGE NOTES

-Ageing takes place on the lees in large wooden barrels for about six months, followed by at least three months of bottle maturation.TASTING NOTES
+Ageing takes place on the lees in large French oak vats for 4-5 months, followed by at least three months of bottle maturation.TASTING NOTES

-The floral bouquet has overtones of elderflower and pear, developing into sweeter aromas of yellow-fleshed fruits such as apricot, pineapple and melon.
-Plush on the palate, balanced with sapid notes that enhance the structure.
+The floral bouquet has overtones of elderflower and citrus, developing into sweeter aromas of yellow-fleshed fruits such as apricot, pineapple and melon.
+The palate is plush and complex with a slight mineral note.
 This Soave has a superior balance and personality, Sereole goes well with starters, soups and white meat.